 - Surveys (online or physical surveys)

-Data analysis methods can be grouped according to whether the research is qualitative or quantitative.
+Data analysis methods refer to the methods and techniques that you’ll use to make sense of your data.
+These can be grouped according to whether the research is qualitative (words-based) or quantitative (numbers-based).

 Popular data analysis methods in qualitative research include:

 - Interpretative phenomenological analysis (IPA)